 Anyone in your prospect’s organization should be able to read your proposal, understand what’s being offered, and feel a strong motivation to do business with you.

-What’s the Purpose of Writing a Software Sales Proposal
+What’s the Purpose of Writing a Tech Sales Proposal

-The purpose of writing a software sales proposal is to:
+The purpose of writing a tech sales proposal is to:

 - Show prospects you understand their situation, their needs, and their challenges

 - Describe a solution and the results you’ll deliver

 - Tell them how much it will cost